October 27, 29, 30

 CSRA Dream Catchers -Traumatic Brain Injury and Disability, 1st Monday,

 6-7 p.m., Walton Options for Independent Living, 325 Georgia Ave., North Augusta; register at 803-279-9611 or at www.csradreamcatchers.weebly.com.
 Facilitator: Les Paul Morgan

 Diabetes: 2nd Tuesday

 3-4 p.m., Odell Weeks Activity Center.
 Registration: 803-293-0023.

 Look Good … Feel Better: 3rd Wednesday, free program for female cancer patients actively undergoing or about to start treatment, 1 to 2:30 p.m. at the Cancer Care Institute of Carolina at ARMC.
 Call 641-6044 for more information.

-Mended Hearts: 2nd Friday, 10:30 a.m. to 1:30 p.m., USCA Business Conference Center.
+Mended Hearts: 2nd Friday, 10 a.m. to 11:30 p.m., Allen B. Miller Nursing Building at USCA.
 Call 641-1192 for more information.

 Pink Ribbonettes: American Cancer Society Breast Cancer Self-Help/Support Group for women and men diagnosed with breast cancer and caregivers.
 First Tuesday.
 See entry in Miscellaneous Venues for more information.

 Last two Puppy Classes of a series, 7:15-8:15 p.m.
 Weeks Center, Rooms 1 & 2.
 Your puppy will be a S.T.A.R. with this six-week course designed for dogs 10 – 20 weeks of age.
 Puppies will learn a variety of skills and commands, and will take the S.T.A.R.
 Puppy Test at the end of the course.
 Puppies must have record of 2 sets of shots.